vizdata-f21/project-2-viz_biz/write-up/README.md

 dataset will adjust automatically and dynamically, hence our team created a function with the number of layers (the reactive input) as one of the parameters of the function.

+Deprecated functionality of the `order` aesthetic in `ggplot()`, an unclear ordering mechanism in `geom_circle()` from `ggforce`, and complex interplay between layers in the original artwork led us to adopt a radically different approach in structuring the manually generated data for Kandinsky's piece.
+We split each dataset of a type of geometry (e.g. circles, semicircles, lines, triangles, etc.) into layers and stored each layer as a separate dataframe in a list.
+(The code to create the original data is visib,e in `create-kandinsky-data.Rmd` in the `data` folder within the final Shiny app.)
+Because of this, we conducted all data modification and plotting through for loops and functions which accessed specified data frames within each list.
+More clear and consistent methods for control of the order in which points are plotted withihn a layer would render this workaround less necessary.

 Another challenge that we encountered was allowing for a user to input an image URL of his/her choice into our Barbara Kruger's section of the Shiny app.
 Not only was the link input reactive, but we also encountered an error where the app would crash if an invalid URL was used.
 To address this issue, we kept the original link variable if the link was valid and updated it to the Kruger's image URL if not.
 We would also add an error message if the link turns out to be invalid.

-To conclude, we are satisfied with our final result and if we were given more time to do this project, some possibilities we would consider would be to allow users to select more than 2 color checkpoints (e.g. allowing for a rainbow color, not just a single, continuous gradient between 2 colors) for the primary gradient and secondary gradient in the modified Stella's artwork, to change the thickness of the gridlines in Mondrian's artwork, to pick their own font type for the modified
+To conclude, we are satisfied with our final result.
+With more time, possibilities for improvement could include allowing users to select more than 2 color checkpoints (e.g. allowing for a rainbow color, not just a single, continuous gradient between 2 colors) for the primary gradient and secondary gradient in the modified Stella, to change the thickness of the grid lines in the Mondrian, to create an animation of their custom Kandinsky devolving into random noise, to pick their own font type for the modified Kruger, and more.
-Kruger's artwork, and many other possibilities.